 What Is Chapter 7 Bankruptcy?

 Chapter 7 is the traditional liquidation or “straight” bankruptcy.
-In all Chapter 7 cases, a trustee is designated by the court to administer the debtor’s nonexempt assets for the benefit of the debtor’s creditors.
+In all Chapter 7 cases, federal law requires that a trustee is designated by the court to administer the debtor’s nonexempt assets for the benefit of the debtor’s creditors.
 This means, proceeds from the sale of your nonexempt assets can be used to pay back your creditors and tackle some of your outstanding payments.
 The trustee is appointed by the United States Trustee.

 Individuals are qualified as Chapter 7 debtors if they have a domicile, a place of business, or property in the United States.
 Note that citizenship is not required to file for Chapter 7 bankruptcy in California.

 Discharge in Prior Case